Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 ```

-A client could pass in the incorrect token program and accounts.
+If a client passed in the wrong token program account, the instruction would fail.
+However, this raises a problem, what if we want to support both `Token Program` and `Token Extension Program`?
+If we hardcode the check for the program `ID`, we'd need twice as many instructions.
 Fortunately, you can verify that the token accounts passed into your program belong to a particular token program.
 You would do this similarly to the previous examples.
 Instead of passing in the static `ID` of the token program, you check the given `token_program`.

 ```rust
 // verify the given token and mint accounts match the given token_program